-- Foundation Degree (or equivalent level 5 qualification) – with 3 years experience
+- Foundation Degree (or equivalent level five qualification) – with three years experience

-- BA (or equivalent level 6 qualification) – with 2 years experience
+- BA (or equivalent level six qualification) – with two years experience

-- MSc (or equivalent level 7 qualification) – no further elapsed time required
+- MSc (or equivalent level seven qualification) – no further elapsed time required

 Chartered members are also required to maintain at least 40 CPD points during a subscription year to retain their membership.
 This is not required for application but will be checked upon renewal.
 See below for information on CPD.